Prof. Ho-Kyung Kim

 About the Scientific Committee

-The Scientific Committee (SC) is chaired by Dr Anthony Abu, University of Canterbury.
-The Committee consists of 88 members from 30 countries.
-The SC is elected by the Technical Committee of IABSE, chaired by Prof. Daia Zwicky Fribourg University of Applied Sciences.
+The Scientific Committee (SC) is chaired by the Chair of the Korean Group of IABSE, Prof. Ho-Kyung Kim, from Seoul National University.
+The SC Team consists of 18 members coming from 12 countries.
+The SC is elected by the Technidal Committee of IABSE.

 Call for Papers